MaanyaNS/python/README.md

-These are simple and easy level codes based on python
+python program of easy, medium and high level codes